 3. What do I need to develop or improve?
 What do I want and/or need by way of growth and development?
 Also, clearly communicating with me what I could do better, both in the work that gets done and in the demonstrated behavior of how it gets done

 4. What do I need from my supervisor to do my job better?
 What the supervisor could do to better support, guide, or provide resources for me that would help me in performing my job?
 This provides the opportunity for this to truly become a two-way conversation, talking about how things could be improved to make work go better.

 Documentation and Conversation Frequency.
-At a minimum, the process should involve a documented conversation at the start of the fiscal year to set expectations (fiscal year for most of campus, calendar year for Special Olympics); at the middle of the year to check on progress and clarify goals for the rest of the year, and at the end of the year for the wrap up and final comments.
+At a minimum, the process should involve a documented conversation at the start of the year to set expectations (fiscal year for most of campus, calendar year for Special Olympics); at the middle of the year to check on progress and clarify goals for the rest of the year, and at the end of the year for the wrap up and final comments.
 You can of course document progress and changes more often than this.
 While these are recommended minimums for documenting to gain clarity, the goal is to use the outline of the process for frequent, ongoing and regular conversations between supervisors and employees throughout the year.
 Note: The only review that is submitted to HR is the final end of the year review.